Helping Clients Interpret the Income Statements

 1. Revenue (Top Line): This figure represents the total income earned from business activities, such as sales, services, or other income-generating operations.
 It’s the foundation of the income statement, and everything below it subtracts from this figure.

-2. Cost of Goods Sold (COGS): These are the direct costs associated with producing or delivering the business’s product or service.
+2. Cost of Goods Sold (COGS): These are the direct costs of producing or delivering the business’s product or service.
 Revenue is subtracted from this figure to determine gross profit.

 3. Gross Profit: Gross profit is the difference between total revenue and COGS.
 It shows how much a company is earning before deducting operating expenses.